UpliftGames/wally/README.md

 ### `wally login`
 Log into an account to publish packages to a registry.

+You can also directly provide a token via `wally login --token "$WALLY_AUTH_TOKEN"`.

 Parity with:
 * `cargo login`
 * `npm login`